Augmented Reality and Education

-As an example, take a look at Google’s Translate app or one of the increasingly popular sky-mapping apps.
-Both take real-time input from the phone’s camera, accelerometer, compass, and so on, then combine it with relevant data
+As an example, take a look at the Google Translate app or one of the increasingly popular sky-mapping apps.
+Both take real-time input from the phone's camera, accelerometer, compass, and so on, then combine it with relevant data.

-Point a sky-mapping app at the red star in the sky and it’ll tell you it’s actually the planet Mars.
-Not sure what flavour that soft drink is when you’re on your foreign vacation?
-Show the label to Google Translate and it’ll translate the words into your language.
+Point a sky-mapping app at the red star in the sky and it'll tell you it's actually the planet Mars.
+Not sure what that intriguing international soft drink will taste like?
+Show the label to Google Translate and it'll translate the words on the label into your language.

-For all its other uses, AR is remarkably well suited to education.
-Not only does it introduce novelty, and so solves the bored boredom problem, but it also:
+AR is remarkably well-suited to education.
+Not only does it introduce novelty, solving the boredom problem, but it also:

-- helps students to learn at their own pace
+- Helps students learn at their own pace.

-- goes beyond the screen, helping to add context and depth to real-world learning
+- Goes beyond the screen, adding context and depth to real-world learning.

 So, how does AR work in a classroom setting?

-AR is all about meshing the real and the virtual.
-Think about it for a moment and that’s precisely what the best teachers do.
+AR is all about meshing the real and the virtual, which is precisely what the best teachers do.
 Remember that chemistry teacher who described the atom in such captivating detail that you can still picture it in your head now?
 Or how about the English teacher who unpacked Shakespeare so that it went from an incomprehensible jumble to leaping alive from the page?

-Augmented reality tools help to uncover the meaning, the understanding, the learning that is sometimes hidden in a subject.
-What if your English teacher could have populated the classroom with Shakesperian figures and scenery?
-Or your chemistry teacher given you a 3D interactive model of the atom that you could manipulate?
+Augmented reality tools help uncover the meaning that's sometimes hidden in a subject.
+What if your English teacher could have populated the classroom with Shakespearean figures and scenery?
+Or if your chemistry teacher could have given you a 3D interactive model of the atom that you could manipulate?

-Educators are already creating AR experiences, usings tools like Metaverse, that provide enhanced learning experiences, such as:
+Educators are already creating AR experiences using tools like Metaverse that provide enhanced learning experiences, such as:

 Of course, not everyone buys into the idea that augmented reality is a good thing for the classroom.
-However, when looking at edtech generally, even skeptics such as Stanford’s Professor Larry Cuban are coming round to the idea that technology has a role to play in the classroom.
+As McKinsey notes, a nuanced and thoughtful approach is important when deploying ed tech.
+However, the research currently available clearly indicates that, when used correctly, technology has a beneficial role to play in the classroom.